-This chapter describes the various terms and concepts related to working with the Cisco Service Control Engine (SCE) Subscriber application programming interface (API).
+This module describes various terms and concepts that are utilized when working with the Service Control Management Suite (SCMS) Service Control Engine (SCE) Subscriber Application Programming Interface (API).

-A Subscriber ID is a unique identifier, such as a user name, International Mobile Subscriber Identity (IMSI), or other code that uniquely identifies a subscriber.
+Subscriber ID is a subscriber unique identifier, for example, a user name, International Mobile Subscriber Identity (IMSI), or other codes that uniquely identify a subscriber.

 Anonymous Subscriber ID

-For Pull Mode integration, the Cisco SCE assigns each unknown subscriber IP address a temporary, anonymous subscriber ID, until it receives the real subscriber ID from the policy server.
+When working in the Pull Model integration, the SCE assigns each unknown subscriber IP address with a temporary Subscriber ID, Anonymous Subscriber ID, until it receives the real Subscriber ID from the Policy Server.

-The Cisco SCE correlates a certain traffic flow to a subscriber by mapping a network identifier such as an IP address, IP range, IPv6 address, or VLAN, to the subscriber entity.
+The SCE correlates a certain traffic flow to a subscriber by mapping a network identifier, for example, IP address, IP range, or VLAN, to the subscriber entity.

-A Policy Profile includes a set of parameters that the Cisco SCA BB solution uses to define the policy that is enforced on the subscriber.
+A Policy Profile includes a set of parameters used by the SCA BB solution to define what policy is enforced on the subscriber.

-A quota includes the quota-bucket values of the service quota or quotas available for the subscriber.
+A quota includes the quota-bucket values of the service quota or quotas available for the usage of the subscriber.

-In Push Mode integration, an external server introduces (pushes) the subscribers to the Cisco SCE platform as shown in Figure 2-1.
-This push occurs whenever a new subscriber logs in to the network or the external server presumes to know all the subscribers and introduces them to the Cisco SCE box when they connect.
+In push model integration, an external server introduces (pushes) the subscribers to the SCE platform.
+This is performed whenever a new subscriber logs in to the network or the external server presumes to know all subscribers and introduces them to the SCE box when they connect.

-In Pull Mode integration, the Cisco SCE platform requests subscriber data from the external entity when it encounters traffic of an unknown (anonymous) subscriber, as shown in Figure 2-2.
-The external entity retrieves the required subscriber information and sends it back to the Cisco SCE platform.
+In pull model integration, the SCE platform requests subscriber data from the external entity when it encounters traffic of an unknown subscriber, known as an anonymous subscriber.
+The external entity retrieves the required subscriber information and sends it back to the SCE platform.

-The Cisco SCE Subscriber API is implemented by using a nonblocking mode.
+The SCE Subscriber API is implemented using a nonblocking model.
 Nonblocking methods return immediately, even before the completion of a subscriber provisioning operation.
-The nonblocking mode method is best suited when the operation is lengthy and involves I/O. Performing the operation in a separate thread allows the caller to continue doing other tasks and it improves overall system performance.
+The nonblocking model method is advantageous when the operation is lengthy and involves I/O. Performing the operation in a separate thread allows the caller to continue doing other tasks and it improves overall system performance.

-The operation results are either returned to an observer object (listener) or not returned at all.
+The operation results are either returned to an Observer object (Listener) or may not be returned at all.

-Figure 2-3 illustrates the nonblocking mode method during a subscriber provisioning operation.
+The following diagram illustrates the nonblocking model method during a subscriber provisioning operation:

-The API enables you to receive an indication when certain events occur on the Cisco SCE platform as shown in Figure 2-4.
-The API dispatches the indications received from the Cisco SCE to the interested entities, called listeners, by activating the relevant listeners callback methods.
-The indications are separated into several logical groups.
-You can define only one listener for each group of indications.
+The API provides the user with the ability to receive an indication when certain events occur on the SCE platform.
+The API dispatches the indications received from the SCE to the interested entities, called listeners , by activating the relevant Listener's callback methods.
+The indications are separated into several logical groups when only one listener can be defined for each group of indications.

 Figure 2-4 Indication Listeners

-To receive certain indications, register a listener to the API that implements the required callback functions.
+To receive certain indications, you need to register a listener to the API that implements the required callback functions.
 After the listener is registered, the API can dispatch the required indications to the listener.
-The Cisco SCE Subscriber API provides three types of indications when separate listeners are registered to the following types of indications:
+The SCMS SCE Subscriber API provides three types of indications when separate listeners are registered to the following types of the indications:

-- One policy server (or one two-node cluster) that is responsible for all aspects of the subscriber provisioning process as shown in Figure 2-5.
+•One policy server (or two-node cluster) that is responsible for all aspects of the subscriber provisioning process:

 Figure 2-5 Supported Topologies - One Policy Server

-- Three policy servers (or three two-node clusters)—Every server is responsible for a different aspect of the subscriber provisioning process as shown in Figure 2-6.
+•Three policy servers (or three two-node clusters)—Every server is responsible for a different aspect of the subscriber provisioning process:

 Figure 2-6 Supported Topologies - Three Policy Servers

-- Two policy servers (or two two-node clusters) when one of the servers is responsible for two aspects of the subscriber provisioning and the other server is responsible for only one aspect (any combination is allowed) as shown in Figure 2-7.
+•Two policy servers (or two two-node clusters) when one of the servers is responsible for two aspects of the subscriber provisioning and the other server is responsible for one aspect only (any combination is allowed).
+For example:

 Figure 2-7 Supported Topologies - Two Policy Servers

-- DHCP Lease Query Login Event Generator (LEG), which is responsible for mapping a network ID to a subscriber ID, with one or more policy servers as shown in Figure 2-7.
-Figure 2-8 shows the DHCP Lease Query LEG.
+•DHCP Lease Query LEG, which is responsible for mapping a Network ID to a Subscriber ID, with one or more policy servers as described in the three policy server diagram above.
+The following diagram shows the DHCP Lease Query LEG:

 Figure 2-8 Supported Topologies - DHCP Lease Query LEG

-- The Cisco Service Control SM, which is responsible for mapping network ID to subscriber ID, with one or more policy servers as shown in Figure 2-9.
-The number of policy servers depends on whether the Subscriber Manager is used for policy profile provisioning in addition to the network ID.
+•SCMS SM, which is responsible for mapping Network ID to Subscriber ID, with one or more policy servers.
+The number of policy servers depends on whether the SM is used for policy profile provisioning in addition to the network ID:

-same provisioning purpose (for example, network ID/subscriber ID correlation).
-If you are not careful when using more than one policy server, the Cisco SCE platform can receive different information for the same subscriber from the two policy servers responsible for the same aspect of the subscriber provisioning.
-This can cause a loss of synchronization with at least one policy server.
-For example, if two policy servers correlate subscriber ID to network ID for the same subscriber, the Cisco SCE always synchronizes with the policy server that performed the last update for this subscriber.
+Note The API itself does not limit the use of any topology; however, the SCE platform does not correlate between all the entries (Policy Servers) that perform subscriber provisioning.
+Therefore you should be extremely careful when using more than one Policy Server for the same provisioning purpose (for example Network ID/Subscriber ID correlation).
+If you are not careful when using more than one Policy Server, the SCE platform may receive different information for the same subscriber from the two policy servers responsible for the same aspect of the subscriber provisioning.
+This may cause a loss of synchronization with at least one policy server.
+For example, using two policy servers that are responsible for providing Subscriber ID/Network ID correlation for the same subscriber will produce the situation where the SCE is always synchronized with the policy server that performed the last update for this subscriber.

-The API supports an unlimited number of threads calling its methods simultaneously.
-(Only available memory limits the number of threads.)
+The API supports an unlimited number (limited by the available memory) of threads calling its methods simultaneously.

-Note In a multithreaded scenario, the order of invocation is guaranteed.
-The API performs operations in the same order in which they were called.
+Note In a multithreaded scenario, the order of invocation is guaranteed: the API performs operations in the same chronological order that they were called.

-The API supports autoreconnection to the Cisco SCE in case of connection failure.
-When this option is activated, the API can determine when the connection to the Cisco SCE is lost.
-When the connection is lost, the API activates a reconnection task that repeatedly tries to reconnect to the Cisco SCE following a configurable time interval, until reconnection is successful.
+The API supports autoreconnection to the SCE in case of connection failure.
+When this option is activated, the API can determine when the connection to the SCE is lost.
+When the connection is lost, the API activates a reconnection task that tries to reconnect to the SCE again in a configurable interval time until reconnection is successful.

-The Cisco SCE Subscriber API is implemented as a reliable API.
-The API ensures that no requests to the Cisco SCE are lost and no indication from the Cisco SCE is lost.
-The API maintains internal storage for all API requests that are sent to the Cisco SCE.
-Only after receiving an acknowledgment from the Cisco SCE that the request was processed does it consider the request as committed.
-The API can then remove the request from its internal storage.
-If a connection failure occurs between the API and the Cisco SCE, the API accumulates all requests in its internal storage until the connection to the Cisco SCE is re-established.
-On reconnection, the API resends all noncommitted requests to the Cisco SCE, ensuring that no requests are lost.
+The SCMS SCE Subscriber API is implemented as a reliable API.
+The API ensures that no requests to the SCE are lost and no indication from the SCE is lost.
+The API maintains an internal storage for all API requests that were sent to the SCE.
+Only after receiving an acknowledgement from the SCE that the request was handled, it considers the request as committed and the API can remove the request from its internal storage.
+If a connection failure occurs between the API and the SCE, the API accumulates all requests in its internal storage until the connection to the SCE is reestablished.
+On reconnection, the API resends all noncommitted requests to the SCE, ensuring that no requests are lost.

-Note The order of resending requests is guaranteed.
-The API resends the requests in the same order in which they were called.
+Note The order of resending requests is guaranteed: the API resends the requests in the same chronological order that they were called.

-The Cisco SCE and policy server must be kept synchronized regarding the subscribers for which the Cisco SCE manages internal parameters.
-Otherwise, the Cisco SCE can confuse the traffic of one subscriber with the traffic of another; or the service level agreement (SLA) of the subscriber might not be enforced because of a change in the policy that did not reach the Cisco SCE.
-For more information, see the “Cisco SCE-API Synchronization” section.
+The SCE and Policy Server must bekept synchronized concerning the subscribers for which the SCE is handling their internal parameters.
+Otherwise, the SCE might confuse one of the subscriber's traffic to another subscriber, or the subscriber's Service Level Agreement (SLA) will not be enforced because of a change in the policy that did not reach the SCE.
+For more information, see Information About SCE-API Synchronization, page 5-31.

-When implementing the code that integrates the API with your application, consider the following practical tips:
+When implementing the code that integrates the API with your application you should consider the following practical tips:

-- Connect once to the Cisco SCE and maintain an open API connection to the Cisco SCE at all times, using the API many times.
-Establishing a connection is a timely procedure, which allocates resources on the Cisco SCE side and the API client side.
+•Connect once to the SCE and maintain an open API connection to the SCE at all times, using the API many times.
+Establishing a connection is a timely procedure, which allocates resources on the SCE side and the API client side.

-- Share the API connection among your threads—it is better to have one connection per policy server.
-Multiple connections require more resources on the Cisco SCE and the client side.
+•Share the API connection between your threads - it is better to have one connection per Policy Server.
+Multiple connections require more resources on the SCE and client side.

-- If the policy server application has bursts of logon operations, increase the internal buffer size accordingly to hold these bursts (nonblocking flavor).
+•If the Policy Server application has bursts of logon operations, enlarge the internal buffer size accordingly to hold these bursts (Nonblocking flavor).

-- Use debug mode for the policy server application that logs or prints the return values of the operations.
+•Use the debug mode for the Policy Server application that logs/prints the return values of the operations.

-- Use the automatic reconnect feature to improve the resiliency of the connection to the Cisco SCE.
+•Use the automatic reconnect feature to improve the resiliency of the connection to the SCE.